jspm/jspm.org/docs/guide.md

 Packages are still cached and optimized where possible to make this a good development experience, although it is certainly not a production workflow.

-To easily experiment with the above, the [jspm sandbox](/sandbox) provides a simple online tool for these workflows.
+To easily experiment with the above, [try running the above example in the jspm sandbox](/sandbox#H4sIAAAAAAAAA21Ry27DIBC8+yu2vtjJwdydh3rJF6Q/gGETE2HWAuzGivLvXXAT9dDDSsvMzjAsYlvAFm5hHOAsne7ozucEffUmQFghwDuqKWKA0xkG0pPldjayTYOp9h+aVFxGhD4O9pihoLwZIyT0UK6iMjMATdPEZI/aRPKgSCNDWSVW2WrRkV5+JXttZjD6UCpyURqHvjzuBYMvXkk3y7CO5Dbxa7eaibdbqtMNFYfr8f3GboFghtEuMAXjrpATfns5juhTNlEUTJOPoCw5hIunAao+xjG0Qmicm7TFxpCwpGXoRR5jsNoVBacOZLGxdK0zXj9AtlB1FTw3m93Luv7X77OTHVqhyGO14c2hq1mu8SInG1vILNvA4QiPAuDvXZlropcuXMgPdcWfGNkkrZyvfXL9ANJXMe8CAgAA), which provides a convenience online tool for these experiments.

 > For further reading, the full documentation will only be released with the stable jspm 2.0 release.
 [Tooling integrations](/guide/integrations) are still being fleshed out.
 Feedback and [contributions](https://github.com/jspm/project/blob/master/CONTRIBUTING.md) to this experimental beta are very much appreciated.